 During overclocking GPU you need to keep attention on the temperature.
 If the temp goes over 90 °C, it may seriously damage your GPU.
-SO make sure to adjust your fan speed as per need to avoid serious damage.
+So make sure to adjust your fan speed to avoid any serious damage.

-By default MSI afterburner control fans speed automatically if the temperature goes high.
+By default, MSI afterburner controls the fan’s speed automatically if the temperature goes high.
 However, you can set it manually.
 Press the “Auto” under the Fan speed and you’ll able to control the fan speed.
 Then press the “checkmark”.

 You can set the highest possible value on fan speed to get maximum cooling but it also becomes louder.
-Fan noise might make you uncomfortable, but if you’re comfortable then it’s OK.
+Fan noise might make you uncomfortable, but if you’re comfortable then it’s fine.

 Step 3: Max power limit and temp limit.

-So during overclocking the GPU require more power also GPU can run more power efficiently without bottleneck.
-Especially If you playing the high demanding game you might be experiencing stuttering because of the power limit.
+So during overclocking, the GPU requires more power, thus GPU can run more power efficiently without bottleneck.
+Especially If you playing the high demanding game, you might be experiencing stuttering because of the power limit.

 The temp limit means, the GPU starts throttling if the temp goes above the max limit.
 You should never be getting above 90 °C anyways unless something wrong with inside your PC.
 So with that set press that “checkmark”.